verikod/hector/docs/getting-started/quick-start.md

 ## Studio Mode

-Enable the config builder UI (requires `--config`):
+Enable the Studio API to allow Hector Studio (desktop app) to connect and manage configuration:

 ```bash
 hector serve --config agents.yaml --studio
 ```

-Access the studio at `http://localhost:8080`.
-Changes are saved and auto-reload.
+Launch **Hector Studio** and connect to your server.

 > [!IMPORTANT]
-> Studio mode requires a configuration file.
-It cannot be used with zero-config mode.
+> Studio mode requires a configuration file and the `--studio` flag.

 > [!CAUTION]
-> **Security Warning**: Studio Mode enables a full configuration editor.
+> **Security Warning**: Studio Mode enables remote configuration editing.
 > **DO NOT** enable this in production unless protected by authentication.

 ## Provider-Specific Examples